 - Very few law firms routinely handle diminished value claims

-The Vrana Law Firm handles Arizona diminished value claims for our clients.
-If you’d like to schedule a free consultation we can discuss your situation and see if a diminished value claim would make sense in your situation.
+Vrana Law Firm handles Arizona diminished value claims for our clients.
+With a free consultation we can discuss your situation and see if a diminished value claim would make sense for you.
 Click here for information or feel free to read more on Arizona diminished value claims below.

-Insurance companies need proof of the damages (money lost) when evaluating your claim.
+Insurance companies need proof of damages (money lost) when evaluating your claim.
 A professional diminished value appraisal serves as evidence for this loss.
-There are several qualified appraisers in the Phoenix area.
-They charge a fee for their service.
+There are several qualified appraisers in the Phoenix area, and they charge a fee for calculating dminished value.
 You must consider the cost of your vehicle and amount of damage sustained to determine if the expense makes sense for your claim.
 If you have a new, luxury, or other highly valued car that has been significantly damaged, you will likely benefit from a diminished value claim.
 However, we have successfully pursued claims for vehicles worth as little as ten thousand.

 Results of your diminished value claim

-The goal of making an Arizona diminished value claim is to hold the insurance company liable to pay you for your lost value, without spending more money than the increased claim value.
-With an expert appraisal, you have an argument that the decrease in resale value is an amount of money you are owed, even if you do not plan to sell the vehicle.
+The goal of making an Arizona diminished value claim is to hold the insurance company liable for paying your lost car or truck value, without spending more money than the increased claim value.
+With an expert appraisal, you have an argument the decrease in resale value is an amount of money you are owed – even if you do not plan to sell the vehicle.